Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: Conclusions

 \section{Conclusions}

-In this work, we developed a comprehensive and quantitative framework for the far-from-equilibrium dynamics of the strong long-range quantum $O(n)$ model in the large-$n$ limit, expanding the previous results of \cite{giachetti2021entanglement} and generalizing the recent results of \cite{giachetti2025universality} about the integrability of the large-$n$ dynamics.
-This allowed us to understand the interplay between classical ultra-local degrees of freedom and the quantum modes, responsible of the rich dynamics observed on mesoscopic timescales $t_{\rm Ehr}\sim\ln N$.
-The key mechanism enabling this complexity is the onset of a finite number $\mathcal{N}$ of parametric resonances in the quantum modes, triggered by the discrete nature of the long-range dispersion.
+In this work, we developed a quantitative theory of the mesoscopic dynamics of the strong long-range quantum $O(n)$ model in the large-$n$ limit.
+Building on the phenomenological picture of Ref.~\cite{giachetti2021entanglement} and on the integrable formalism introduced in Ref.~\cite{giachetti2025universality}, we showed how the interplay between a classical mean-field degree of freedom and a finite set of quantum modes gives rise to a nontrivial finite-size dynamics on the logarithmic timescale $t_{\rm Ehr}\sim \ln N$.
+The key mechanism behind this behavior is the activation of a finite number $\mathcal N$ of parametric resonances, induced by the discrete structure of the long-range spectrum.

-In particular, the knowledge of the whole set of the integrals of motion allows to determine the resonance condition and the associated phase diagram, to construct a reduced Hamiltonian governing the resonant sector and to derive the associated spectrum of the model.
-This approach also provides a unified interpretation of finite-size effects, revealing how strong-long-range systems deviates gradually from mean-field behavior as the number of resonant modes $\mathcal{N}$ increases: in particular, while in the strict thermodynamic limit, $N \rightarrow \infty$, an effective invariance under permutations is recovered, the presence of multiple resonances can destroy it within the time-scale $t_{\rm Ehr}$.
-The resonant sector is also responsible for the spreading of quantum correlations, quantified here by the entanglement entropy $S(t)$.
-While the quasi-mean field nature prevents the onset of volume-law phases, the presence of multiple resonant modes $\mathcal{N}$ enhances both the rate and the stability of entanglement production.
+More specifically, the integrals of motion allow us to characterize the onset of resonances in the linear regime, construct the associated phase diagram, and derive an effective Hamiltonian for the nonlinear dynamics of the resonant sector.
+In turn, this reduced description gives access to the quasiperiodic spectrum of the mesoscopic dynamics and provides a unified interpretation of finite-size effects in strong long-range systems.

-The present framework highlights the role of the $O(n)$ model as a paradigmatic setting for understanding quantum dynamics, both in the short-range and long-range regimes, placing the present work within the long line of studies that have used the large-$n$ as benchmark for critical phenomena, quench dynamics~\cite{sotiriadi2010quantum,chandran2013equilibration,sciolla2013quantum, maraga2015aging,smacchia2015exploring}.
-At the same time, the results obtained here also contribute to the broader ongoing program aimed at characterizing the dynamics of quantum systems in the presence of long-range interactions: within this context the exact solution of the $O(n)$ model brings a deeper understanding of this class of model and can constitute an ideal starting point for several generalizations and approximations, e.g. the $1/n$ expansion~\cite{ZinnJustin}.
+From this perspective, the departure from the classical phase can be understood as a progressive proliferation of resonant modes.
+While in the strict thermodynamic limit the dynamics is effectively described by an ultra-local classical degree of freedom and retains an emergent permutational invariance, multiple resonances destroy this picture on the timescale $t_{\rm Ehr}$.
+The same resonant sector is also responsible for the build-up of quantum correlations and entanglement.
+Although the quasi-classical nature of the dynamics prevents the onset of volume-law entanglement, we find that the presence of several resonant modes enhances both the rate and the stability of entanglement production.